 MATERIALS

-- Organic Cotton: The majority of our organic cotton is GOTS-certified.
+• Organic Cotton: The vast majority of our clothing and accessories is made from GOTS-certified organic cotton.

-- Organic Cotton Blends: To add stretch, some of our organic cotton fabrics are blended with synthetic or semi-synthetic fibers such as elastane and viscose.
-We adhere to a maximum limit of 5% synthetic content.
+• Organic Cotton Blends: To add stretch, some of our organic cotton fabrics are blended with synthetic or semi-synthetic fibers such as elastane and viscose.
+The vast majority of this cotton is GOTS-certified.

-- Mulesing-Free Wool: Our wool comes from sheep that are not subjected to mulesing.
+• Mulesing-Free Wool: Our wool comes from sheep that are not subject to mulesing, and part of these styles are certified by the Responsible Wool Standard

-- BIONIC-FINISH® ECO: Our technical outerwear and thermal wear are treated with BIONIC-FINISH® ECO, a water- and dirt-repellent finish free of perfluorinated chemicals (PFA/PFC).
+• BIONIC-FINISH® ECO: Our technical outerwear and thermo wear are treated with BIONIC-FINISH® ECO, a water- and dirt-repellent finish free of perfluorinated chemicals (PFA/PFC).

-- Water-borne PU: To make textiles water-resistant, they are treated with polyurethane (PU).
-The PU coating on our rainwear is water-borne rather than oil-based or solvent-based.
+• Water-borne PU: To make textiles water-resistant, they are treated with polyurethane (PU).
+The PU-coating on our rainwear is water-borne instead of oil-based or solvent-based.
 It also eliminates the use of VOC's in the drying process.

-- Rubber: We prioritize natural rubber and recycled TR rubber in our footwear.
+• Rubber: We prioritize natural rubber and recycled TR rubber in our footwear, where possible.

-- We comply with the REACH regulation regarding the use of chemicals.
+• We comply with the REACHGOTSGRS and Oeko-Tex Standard 100 regulations regarding the use of chemicals.

-For more details on materials, care, and technical features, refer to individual product descriptions or contact us at wheat@webshop.co.uk
+Read more about materials, care, and technical functions under each product on our website or contact us at webshop@wheat.co.uk.

 CERTIFICATIONS